Talk-To-Code/TalkToCode/README.md

 ## Starting Up

-Within VSCode editor, go to root directory and debug the code with `F5`.
+Within VSCode editor, go to root directory. `extensions.ts` is the main file.
+Make sure the cred path is set correctly to your credentials json file from Google.
+Finally, debug the code with `F5`.
 This will run the extension in a new Extension Development Host Window.

 Open the Command Palette (`Ctrl Shift P`) and search for the command "Hello World".